dspeyer/dspeyer.github.io/magic.md

 #### Quiet Soul
 Prerequisite: knowledge religion 1 rank.
-You can hide from Soul, Life and Magic Sight if your concentration check or will save exceeds the seer’s knowledge check to activate the sight.
+You can hide from Soul, Life and Magic Sight if your bluff check or will save exceeds the seer’s knowledge check to activate the sight.
 Make a fresh check once an hour if you remain nearby.

 #### Deceptive Soul
 Prerequisite: Quiet Soul.